Pinned QMA: The power of fixing a few qubits in proofs: Pinned Local Hamiltonians: a complexity viewpoint

 \subsection{Local Hamiltonians and states with fixed qubits}

-In \emph{QMA}, a verifier asks for a witness of the form $\ket{\psi}$, to which she adds a few ancillas and verifies it with a quantum circuit $V$.
+In \emph{\QMA}, a verifier asks for a witness of the form $\ket{\psi}$, to which she adds a few auxiliary qubits and verifies it with a quantum circuit $V$.
 Does anything change, if she demands that the witness must have a few qubits that are \emph{pinned} to some fixed state?
 No, as the verifier can ask for all but the pinned qubits of the witness, supply those pinned qubits on her own, and verify the whole state as before.

-Rather straightforwardly, we can show that problems in the class \emph{QMA} can be verified using \emph{Pinned QMA} and vice versa, so that \emph{Pinned QMA} $=$ \emph{QMA}.
+Rather straightforwardly, we can show that problems in the class \emph{\QMA} can be verified using \emph{Pinned \QMA} and vice versa, so that \emph{Pinned \QMA} $=$ \emph{\QMA}.
 If we ask for a {\em pinned} proof of the form $\ket{\psi'} = \ket{\psi}\ket{0}$, with one pinned qubit, the extra demand does not increase the complexity of the problem.
-If the verifier that asks for $\ket{\psi'}$ is $V'$, the same thing can be verified in \emph{QMA} with a modified circuit $V$ which adds one more ancilla that stores a check of whether the pinned qubit is really $\ket{0}$, and then does the verification $V'$, accepting only if both are accepted.
-Thus, \emph{Pinned QMA} can be verified in \emph{QMA}.
-On the other hand, for any \emph{QMA} verifier circuit $W'$ that demands a witness $\ket{\phi'}$, there exists a pinned version, which demands a witness $\ket{\phi} = \ket{\phi'}\ket{0}$ with one extra qubit, and whose verifier circuit $W$ simply disregards the pinned qubit and verifies only the $\ket{\phi'}$ part with $W'$.
+If the verifier that asks for $\ket{\psi'}$ is $V'$, the same thing can be verified in \emph{\QMA} with a modified circuit $V$ which adds one more auxiliary system that stores a check of whether the pinned qubit is really $\ket{0}$, and then does the verification $V'$, accepting only if both are accepted.
+Thus, \emph{Pinned \QMA} can be verified in \emph{\QMA}.
+On the other hand, for any \emph{\QMA} verifier circuit $W'$ that demands a witness $\ket{\phi'}$, there exists a pinned version, which demands a witness $\ket{\phi} = \ket{\phi'}\ket{0}$ with one extra qubit, and whose verifier circuit $W$ simply disregards the pinned qubit and verifies only the $\ket{\phi'}$ part with $W'$.

-However, things are not quite as straightforward when instead of \emph{QMA} witnesses we start pinning qubits of low energy states for the \emph{Local Hamiltonian problem}.
-Let us consider the \emph{QMA}-complete problem \emph{Local Hamiltonian (LH)}, and investigate the pinning requirement.
+However, things are not quite as straightforward when instead of \emph{\QMA} witnesses we start pinning qubits of low energy states for the \emph{Local Hamiltonian problem}.
+Let us consider the \emph{\QMA}-complete problem \emph{Local Hamiltonian (LH)}, and investigate the pinning requirement.
 Imagine we look at a Hamiltonian $H'$, and ask if there exists a low energy state of the form $\ket{\psi'} = \ket{\psi}\ket{0}$.
-We call this problem {\em \emph{Pinned LH}}.
+We call this problem \emph{Pinned LH}.